 These compounds do not exhibit good resistance to ozone, sunlight or weather.

-Since it’s introduction in the mid 1950’s, Fluorocarbon elastomers (most commonly known as it’s Trademarked Viton name) are the most significant development in recent history.
-Due to it’s excellent mechanical and physical properties, and outstanding resistance to a wide spectrum of chemicals, Fluorocarbon compounds have grown to be a major importance in the seal industry.
-Fluorocarbon o-ring compounds exhibit excellent high temperature resistance and low compression set.
+Since it’s introduction in the mid-1950s, Fluorocarbon elastomers (most commonly known as it’s Trademarked Viton name) are the most significant development in recent history.
+Due to it’s excellent mechanical and physical properties, and outstanding resistance to a wide spectrum of chemicals, Fluorocarbon compounds have grown to be major importance in the seal industry.
+Fluorocarbon o-ring compounds exhibit excellent high-temperature resistance and low compression set.
 The normal operating range of Fluorocarbon is -20°F to +400/450°F with certain compounds formulated to operate outside this range.

 The Silicone compounds exhibit excellent resistance to temperature extremes from

-These compounds exhibit the good low/high temperature properties of silicone but with basic fuel and oil resistance.
-They are used in aerospace applications for fuel systems and applications requiring resistance to diester base lubricants to 350°F. Like Silicone, Fluorosilicone has limited strength and abrasion resistance, and thus is generally recommended for static applications.
+These compounds exhibit the good low/high-temperature properties of silicone but with basic fuel and oil resistance.
+They are used in aerospace applications for fuel systems and applications requiring resistance to diester based lubricants to 350°F. Like Silicone, Fluorosilicone has limited strength and abrasion resistance and thus is generally recommended for static applications.
 The sealing temperature service range is -80°F to +350/400°F.